Dan-H-Jacobson/recipes/guacamole.md

 - lime
 - salt
 # Instructions
-- Peel the avocado, remove the seed and it to a bowl
+- Peel the avocado, remove the seed and add it to a bowl
+- Add the lime and a pinch of salt